310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-i knew you’d say that, so i’ve prepared sliced up sashimi as an alternative~♪
+i knew you would say that, so i have prepared sliced up Sashimi as an alternative~♪
 {% endbubble %}

 {% bubble Souma worried %}
 Wait a moment, please refrain from calling me a traitor, Shinkai-dono!
 This is an inevitable matter — I swear to you that my heart has always been one with the Marine Biology Club!
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata hmph %}
 hmph, you cannot fool me with flattery…
 {% endbubble %}